Novaras/modkit/README.md

 modkit.memgroup;	-- State management utils
 ```

-The table and math utils are simple to understand, as they're just collections of functions which are documented in their files.
+The table and math utils are simple to understand, as they're just collections of functions which are documented in their files (todo).
 The state management utility, `memgroup`, is a little more complicated:

 #### MemGroup: